kessler/directory-watcher/README.md

 ================

 A directory watcher that keeps an in memory list of the files in the directory, perfoming diffs on them when events arise from the underlying
-[FSWatcher](http://nodejs.org/api/fs.html#fs_class_fs_fswatcher), which doesn't always reports back the files that are related to the event.
+[FSWatcher](http://nodejs.org/api/fs.html#fs_class_fs_fswatcher), which doesn't always reports back the files that are related to an event.

-The API also provides "nicer" events using the [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) API: "changed", "added", "deleted". (currently "changed" doesn't function properly when underlying watcher doesn't supply the filename)
+The API also provides "nicer" events using the [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) API: "change", "add", "delete". (currently "change" doesn't function properly *if* the underlying watcher does not return the changed filename)

 ### Install ###